 Economic growth area

-Dubai and the region continues to be an area of economic growth, with a solid business infrastructure, a healthy and developing business environment, areas of skills development that are supported by government, and businesses that are facing the challenges of maintaining economic growth through a period of economic change.
+Dubai and the region continue to be an area of economic growth, with a solid business infrastructure, a healthy and developing business environment, areas of skills development that are supported by the government, and businesses that are facing the challenges of maintaining economic growth through a period of economic change.

 Dynamic and vibrant city